Skrewtape/expression-finder/README.md

 There's a lot of room for improvement here.
 Some ideas include:

 - Performance optimization.
 Right now, I just sprinkled in some `lru_cache` decorators and called it a day.
-The runtime is completely CPU=bound, which makes using async pythong not particularly useful.
+The runtime is completely CPU=bound, which makes using async python not particularly useful.
 There might be something to be done with multiprocessing, but it's probably not worth the effort.
 - We could be a little smarter about where we put parentheses.
 The current implementation adds them everywhere to avoid all ambiguity, but the result could be a little bit nicer with some TLC.
 - Better output for LaTeX or Wolfram Alpha.
-Alpha is forgiving enough to (mostly) accept the current output (probably,) but it could stil be improved.
+Alpha is forgiving enough to (mostly) accept the current output (probably,) but it could still be improved.
 LaTeX output should be fairly straightforward, but I don't feel like doing it right now.
-- Some kind of branch triming logic to save time exploring branches that are doomed to fail.
-Some of the functions are too chatoic to predict, but others are fairly well-behaved and can probably give some opportunity for pruning.
+- Some kind of branch trimming logic to save time exploring branches that are doomed to fail.
+Some of the functions are too chaotic to predict, but others are fairly well-behaved and can probably give some opportunity for pruning.

 Patches are always welcome, but keep in mind that I will definitely judge anyone who chooses